cespana2/Projects/README.md

-Switch Branch to checkout code as well as website!
+Switch to SFCB branch to checkout code as well as website!